Mo-Sam-Mo/Fluid-Analysis-Reasoning-Intelligent-System/README.md

 * Add support for multilingual OCR (e.g., Arabic, French)
 * Implement real-time processing capabilities
-* Build interactive dashboard with Streamlit
-* Export final analysis as PDF/HTML reports
 * Add more advanced reasoning using LLMs

----

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve the project, please:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

-For major changes, please open an issue first to discuss what you'd like to change.

 ---